babafun/BlueberryProject/CONTRIBUTING.md

 ## License

 By contributing, you agree that your contributions will be licensed under this project (of course, you will be credited).
+This project, and any changes you make, will be under [the MIT license](https://mit-license.org/).

 Thank you for your contributions!